Logpoint’s SIEM system – How it works

 LogPoint Backend – The storage component of the LogPoint solution

 The Backend of the LogPoint system is a NOSQL-based storage solution, which means that all data is stored in flat file, enabling searches that take seconds.
 This architecture is then split down into individual repositories, defined by the customer, as best suits business needs.

 These repositories (repos) can manage retention policies on an individual basis, meaning that sensible usage of repos can provide business with massive savings on storage infrastructure.
 The LogPoint platform even allows you to automatically migrate data within repo onto different storage tiers as the data becomes older, until such a time as the data is no longer required, when it can be automatically deleted.

 Finally, access control is integrated into the system so that administrators can control which of their security analysts can view which repo.
 This can be particularly useful in environments where customers wish to store log data but want to restrict correlation of that data to a few trusted employees (such as HR records).

-LogPoint Search head – The analytics component of the LogPoint system
+LogPoint Search head – The analytics component of the LogPoint managed network security system

 The Search head is where customers will develop the custom content that extracts value from that raw and normalized log data.
 The built-in log analysis engine will use this content to automatically detect and alert on critical incidents on your systems.
 Events monitored can be very diverse and can, for example, include an ongoing attack, a compromised system, malicious insider activity, performance degradations, and much more.